Salesforce APIs and Integration Capabilities

-- After successful validation, the "page1.json" file will be created into the Configure Query Profile window.
+- After successful validation, the "page1.json" file will be created in the Configure Query Profile window.

 The Most Popular Salesforce API Connections

 Salesforce is an ecosystem of connected applications.
-The pieces can operate independently or fit together, like a jigsaw puzzle, with the goal of providing capabilities to personalise client, partner and employee experiences.
+The pieces can operate independently or fit together, like a jigsaw puzzle, to provide capabilities to personalize client, partner and employee experiences.
 Let’s take a look at the most popular ones.

 Such integration can help provide a holistic view of business information and increase collaboration between teams who can then complement each other and work towards gathering the required expertise.

 Slack is the digital HQ of Salesforce.
-It is developed to organize better communication and ease of workflow for different teams.
+It is developed to organize better communication and ease the workflow for different teams.